vtrpldn/intention-extension/README.md

 ### To do

 - [x] Refactor timer to use setInterval instead of setTimeout
-- [ ] Show timer on popup
+- [ ] Show active timers on pop up
 - [ ] Add an "other" field on "For how long?"
-- [ ] Show active timers on pop up
 - [ ] Finish styling options page
 - [ ] 90% coverage
 - [ ] Make form fields mandatory